Nishiki-e: Edo Era

 Nishiki-e is also known as Edo-e, or azuma-nishiki-e.
 The technology to produce nishiki-e made printing complex colors and figures easy.
 It became a popular commodity during Edo period.
 Due to the increasing number of nishiki-e shops during the era, the price of a nishiki-e dropped to an affordable 16 to 32 mon.

 Meiji Era

 In the Meiji period, various nishiki-e illustrated new fashions, imported goods, events, the railroad, and other new topics.
 "Newspaper nishiki-e" (新聞錦絵, shinbun nishiki-e) were very popular among the public during this period.
 Print designers created nishiki-e on topics picked up from the newspapers such as Tōkyō Nichinichi Shinbun or Yūbin Hōchi Shinbun.

 Woodblock prints soared in popularity during the first Sino-Japanese War (1894–1895), with 3,000 prints produced during this nine-month period.
 These prints generally glorified the Japanese army while denigrating the Chinese.
-And the bright colours in the prints, exciting scenes, and inexpensive nature made them a good alternative to the black and white photographs of the time.
+And the bright colours in the prints, exciting scenes, and inexpensive nature made them a notable alternative to the black and white photographs of the time.